aws/mynah-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Help us improve AWS Toolkit by reporting a bug
+about: Help us improve MynahUI by reporting a bug
 labels: bug
 ---